 During Christmas break of his freshmen year in college, Evan came over to our house to hang out.
 He had finally come to a point in life where he was ready to surrender his life to the Lord.
 That summer, he served on Summer Staff at Sharp Top Cove, and the rest is history.
 He fell in love with the Lord and walked with Him through college.

-Just last year, after Evan graduated, I was privileged to officiate his wedding.
-And just yesterday, he gave me permission to share his hilarious tweet and his story with you.
-I texted him, “How would you feel about me posting that tweet on the Leader Blog?
+After Evan graduated, I was privileged to officiate his wedding.
+He now has two kids and is still following Jesus.
+He gave me permission to share his hilarious tweet and his story with you.
+I texted him, “How would you feel about me posting that tweet on the Young Life Leader Blog?
 Would that be too embarrassing for you?”

 Evan wrote back, “I wouldn’t mind at all- because I’m redeemed, brotha!”

-I wonder what stories of redemption your Timehop app is going to be telling you six years from today?
+I wonder what stories of redemption your Timehop app is going to be telling you ten years from today?